 Barichara has a good selection of international flavors and traditional regional dishes like cabrito (grilled baby goat) and the famous hormigas culonas.
 A lot of places close early in the week, especially on Tuesday, when there are very limited dining options.

-Of Colombia's culinary traditions, perhaps none is as peculiar as Santander's delicacy, hormigas culonas – literally, fat-bottom ants.
-The tradition dates back more than 500 years when indigenous Guane people cultivated and devoured ants for their supposed aphrodisiac and healing properties.
-The giant dark-brown-colored ants are fried or roasted and eaten whole, or ground into a powder.
-Containers of fried-ant snacks are sold in just about any corner shop in Santander, but especially Barichara, San Gil and Bucaramanga.
-They are normally in season during spring, but can now be found year-round.
-They taste like, well, crunchy dirt mixed with old coffee grounds.
-It's definitely an acquired taste – but one you must attempt to acquire.
+Of Colombia's culinary traditions, perhaps none is as peculiar as Santander's delicacy, hormigas culonas (literally, 'fat-bottom ants').
+The tradition dates back more than 500 years to when the indigenous Guane people cultivated and devoured the ants for their supposed aphrodisiac and healing properties.
+The giant dark-brown ants are fried or roasted and eaten whole, or ground into a powder.
+Containers of fried-ant snacks are sold in just about any corner shop in Santander, but especially in Barichara, San Gil and Bucaramanga.
+The ants are normally in season during spring but can now be found year-round.
+Their flavor is like crunchy dirt mixed with old coffee grounds.
+It's definitely an acquired taste – but one you must attempt to cultivate.